gracekern/GettingStarted/README.md

 To start a new issue, go to the circle with an exclamation point inside it in the repo's right hand sidebar (right under "code" and above "Pull requests").
 Then, hit the big green "New issue" button, give it a title (like the subject line of an email, summarizing the issue) and if necessary, a short description of what what needs to be done - and when you hit submit, the issue is added to the repo's list, and a notification email is sent to everyone who is "watching" the repo.
 #This is a Good Thing:
-you want to be able to keep up with your projekts!
+you want to be able to keep up with your projects!

 You can give making issues a try at <a href="https://github.com/drphilmarshall/GettingStarted/issues">on this very repo </a>.
 To "watch" a repository, and hence phollow (all) its issues, click on the "Watch" button in the top right hand corner of the repo's page.

 Any other GitHub user can watch your repo (and hence follow its issues), as long as it is public not private.
 They can also submit issues.
-This is a Good Thing: it provides a means for anyone to give you feedback about your projekt, and lets everyone know what what you are working on so they can avoid wasting their time duplicating effort.
+This is a Good Thing: it provides a means for anyone to give you feedback about your project, and lets everyone know what what you are working on so they can avoid wasting their time duplicating effort.

-Private repos also have issue lists attached to them, but only the peeple in that repo's collaborator list can see them.
+Private repos also have issue lists attached to them, but only the people in that repo's collaborator list can see them.
 To adjust the private/public nature of a repo,  and adjust its collaborator list, go to the repo's "settings" via the spanner/screwdriver icon in the right hand sidebar.

 [Back to the tippety-top.](#top)